 To get to the cave you have to enter a tunnel (the most “traditional” cave-like part of the journey).
 At the mouth of the tunnel were two healthy-looking young men; before I could enter, one stopped me.
 “Are you sure you want to go into the cave?
 It’s a hard walk even for me.”
 He advised me to go through the tunnel, enjoy the view, and then turn around and go home.
 He wasn’t an employee of the park — just another tourist.

-I thanked the young man for his advice and concern, and entered the tunnel.
+I thanked the young man for his advice and concern and entered the tunnel.
 Upon exiting, the view was amazing.
 It’s hard to capture the magnificence with a photograph.
-To the right there’s a massive limestone overhang, slick with moisture and stained with streaks of green alge; straight ahead the cave/canyon drops maybe a hundred feet to the cave floor.
+To the right there’s a massive limestone overhang, slick with moisture and stained with streaks of green algae; straight ahead the cave/canyon drops maybe a hundred feet to the cave floor.
 It’s spectacular.
-At that moment I thought, “I have to do this; I have to experience this, even if the young man is right and I will die tying.”
+At that moment I thought, “I have to do this; I have to experience this, even if the young man is right and I will die trying.”

 The Old Man Cave trail passes under the massive rock overhang, and then winds and twists along the side of the cave until you reach the bottom, at that point you can enjoy the view of the waterfall, and then you hike back up the other side and continue around until you reach the start.

 The hike down is long, and the hardest part is maintaining your balance and not falling to your death while taking a photo.
 Core strength is important.
 The hike up requires leg strength and stamina, but it isn’t all that bad.
 There were a few septuagenarians and little kids hacking it — it was fine.
 No worries.

 After the Old Man Cave, I took a break… grabbed some water… made a video of some bugs…